 Maybe Sweden is the answer, they have the data, right?
 After all, they keep kids rear-facing until around 4-years old and report nearly no fatalities to children of that age.
 Unfortunately, the nearly complete lack of children who are forward-facing in a 5-point harness system in Sweden means they also don’t have comparative statistics.
 Also, their environment is very different from North America, from the level of education about transporting children safely to the age and types of vehicles and carseats that are in use.
 Plus, their population as a whole does not travel nearly as many millions of miles on the roads as we do in the USA.
 So, it is essentially impossible to make valid comparisons of injury or fatality rates that can be attributed only to rear-facing.

-We simply don’t know exactly how much safer rear-facing is in terms of critical injuries and/or fatalities for a properly restrained child in newer vehicles and carseats.
-We also don’t know at what age that the advantage of rear-facing starts to decrease for properly restrained children.
+The fact is: we simply don’t know exactly how much safer rear-facing is in terms of critical injuries and/or fatalities for a properly restrained child in newer vehicles and carseats.
+We also don’t know at what age that the advantage of rear-facing starts to decrease significantly for properly restrained children.

 So, what do we know?
 We know rear-facing is safer.
 That is true for occupants of any age if a suitable restraint system is available.
 It’s a simple matter of crash physics.
 Rear-facing seats keep the head and spine in alignment to prevent internal injury.
 More importantly, they greatly reduce the risk of serious head excursion injuries compared to a forward-facing seat, particularly in side impacts.
 One result is an often overlooked concept that rear-facing seats tend to be more tolerant of certain types of installation and harness misuse.
 But most importantly, we know what factors cause deaths to kids in crashes and how to reduce them so the overall risk to a child is very low.